 - Vacation: The number of vacation days multiplied by your daily wages.

-- Bonuses and options: These are much harder to put a monetary value on because they are often not guaranteed.
+- Bonuses and Stock Units/Options: These are much harder to put a monetary value on because they are often not guaranteed.
 The only thing you have to go on is the past, which doesn’t always foreshadow the future.

 Qualitative Value of Employee Benefits